aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/12_nciplot.md

 ~~~
 INCREMENTS x.r y.r z.r
 ~~~
-accpets three arguments `x.r`, `y.r`, and `z.r`, which are
+accepts three arguments `x.r`, `y.r`, and `z.r`, which are
-interepreted as the step lengths for the NCIPLOT grid in each direction.
+interpreted as the step lengths for the NCIPLOT grid in each direction.
 The units are bohr (crystals) or angstrom (in molecules).
 The NSTEP keyword:
 ~~~